February 19, 2025

 2. Comply with GSA per diem limits

-Use the per diem rates provided by the General Services Administration (GSA).
+Use the federal government per diem rates provided by the General Services Administration (GSA).
 These rates are updated annually for the continental United States (CONUS) and vary based on the cost of living in a particular location.

 The are two types of per diem rates: